lwthompson2/UDPEvents/README.md

 For this alignment to work the client must send TTL Event messages via UDP with the same **LINE** number as a real, upstream TTL events on the same Open Ephys data stream.
 The soft timestamp for these TTL event messages should be the client's best estimate of when the real TTL event actually occurred, from the client's point of view.

-UDP Events will pair up TTL events on the same **LINE** -- one from UDP and one from upstream on the selected data stream.
+UDP Events will look for pairs of TTL events on the same **LINE** -- one from UDP and one from upstream in Open Ephys.
-For each pair it will estimate and record a conversion from client soft timestamps to data stream sample numbers.
+For each pair it will estimate and record a conversion from client soft timestamp to data stream sample number.

 As other TTL and Text events arrive via UDP, UDP Events will convert their soft timestamps to the closest sample number on the selected data stream, and add the events to the stream.

 ### Accuracy

-Alignment accuracy will be limited by how well the client can measure when real TTL events actually occurred and report the measurements via UDP.
+Alignment accuracy will be limited by how well the client can measure when real TTL events actually occurred and report its measurements via UDP.
-So, UDP Events will make the most sense when the client has solid timing and control over both the UDP messages and the corresponding upstream events.
+So, UDP Events will make the most sense when the client has solid timing and has control over both the UDP messages and the corresponding upstream events.
 Such a client could enrich a single DIO line with various other "soft TTL" and Text events.

 ![UDP Events DIO Example](./udp-events-open-ephys.png)